Focus Area Committees

 Participating in a focus area committee provides our members with unique insights into the challenges facing our community and the agencies that are working on solutions.
 FAC participation is not required, but our surveys consistently show that it is one of the most rewarding aspects of being an Impact 100 member.
 Any member, including those who are part of a shared membership, can join a FAC and shared member groups do not need to serve on the same committee.

-Click here to go to the FAC Sign-up Form.
+Click here for the FAC Meeting Schedule